“The last time I saw an American flag draped on anything was a coffin returning a fallen troop to his/her family.”

 The problem is, then, that the average American doesn't understand that.
-He hasn't sacrificed.
-He hasn't lost friends or family.
-To him it is an easy symbol love of country and freedom -- but not a symbol due the utmost respect.
+They haven't sacrificed.
+They haven't lost friends or family.
+To them it is an easy symbol love of country and freedom -- but not a symbol due the utmost respect.

-But perhaps he believes that because that is what he's been taught.
-After all, the flag is in front of him everywhere -- on flip flops, beach towels, bikinis, swim trunks, throw pillows, door mats, paper plates, t-shirts, dog bandanas, folding beach chairs, napkins.
+But perhaps they believe that because that is what they’ve been taught.
+After all, the flag is in front of them everywhere -- on flip flops, beach towels, bikinis, swim trunks, throw pillows, doormats, paper plates, t-shirts, dog bandanas, folding beach chairs, napkins.
 No one bats an eye at those things.
 They're all in good fun and patriotism, right?

 In the United States, we generally accept that flag prints and the actual flag itself are two different things.
 Yet when things like this HGTV blunder occur, I wonder if expecting Americans to recognize the nuanced differences between “flag-like” and “actual flag” may be asking too much.